Likhith685/Likhith-Personal-Portfolio-Website/README.md

 --------------
 For Running the Project :

+1.Import All Files to your VS Code

-1 .
+2 .
 Open the welcome.html file and run it in the live server extension in the VS code